Changissnz/nu_merchant_principal/README.md

 case, the same deceptive member $m_0$ deceives the one responsible for executing functions by the pertaining variable, $x_0$.
-So the group does not have any production that involves an active $x_0$.
+So the group does not have any production that requires an active $x_0$.

+A class of deception, from one to another, is termed
+<ins>ephemeral deception</ins>.